Joe-Neville/aos-ipv6/aruba-instant-ipv6.md

 ## Aruba Instant Overview

 Aruba Instant is a controller-less, yet fully-featured, wireless architecture.
 As such it lacks the 'Controller discovery' concerns of ArubaOS installations.
-There are, however, a number of options when it comes to Instant network design stemming from the considerations inherent in IPv6 networks.
+Nonetheless, there are a number of options when it comes to Instant network design stemming from the considerations inherent in IPv6 networks.
 By default an Aruba Instant Access Point, or IAP, is configured for IPv4 only.
 However once online, the AP can be configured for IPv4 & IPv6 dual-stack.

 ### Aruba Instant Boot Procedure